swflynn/Courses_UCI/Chem231B_QM/README.md

 `$ git config --global user.email "your_name@domain.ext"`

-With this done you should now have both a Github account (on teh internet) and a Git account (on your local device).
+With this done you should now have both a Github account (on the internet) and a Git account (on your local device).
 Remember, we use the git account on our local machine to develop material, we then pass that to the Github account on the internet for everyone to use.

 #### Git and Github Workflow
+NOTE: I am using various resources/personal experience for this tutorial.
+The following [document](http://justinbois.github.io/bootcamp/2017/lessons/l12_practice_with_git.html) was the original way I learned to use Git/Github and is a rough template for this lesson.
+Please take a look if you are confused!

 As you can see I have already made a Github Repo for the Course, so you will just need to copy it, make changes, and add them back to here.

+To copy it we are going to make a `fork`.
+This will make a copy of my (swflynn) QM repo onto your Github page (remember swflynn owns this page, you cannot make changes directly to it, but you can change your own Github account).
+To do this, go to the top-right corner of the page (swflynn/Courses_UCI) and click on the `Fork` button.
+This will now make a new  version of Courses_UCI on your github account (name/Courses_UCI).
+You can now edit YOUR version of the course,  and work w ith it on your local machine.

-I suggest making a directory on yor local machine for ALL of your Github projects (this is just a suggestion, but most people make one location for all their projects locally).
+I suggest making a directory on your local machine for ALL of your Github projects (this is just a suggestion, but most people make one location for all their projects locally).
-To do this make a directory somewhere on your coputer, you can name it whatever you want (`$ mkdir ~/Desktop/github`) is an example.
+To do this make a directory somewhere on your computer, you can name it whatever you want (`$ mkdir ~/Desktop/github`) is an example.
 Move to this directory, and inside it we are going to make a copy of this QM repo.
 To do that use the following command

 `$ git clone "url"`

-Replace "url" with the url found on the [Github](https://github.com/swflynn/Courses_UCI) repo page under teh green tab called `Clone or Download`
+Replace "url" with the url found on the forked (your) version of Courses_UCI repo under the green tab called `Clone or Download`
-As of writing this would translate to `git clone https://github.com/swflynn/Courses_UCI.git`.

 After this runs you should see all of the resources from the Github on your local machine.

-Please note, this is a `clone` of the Github account, that you now own (it is indepedent of the version made by swflynn).
-You can make changes to everything within this file, it will only appear on your local machine, and not on the original Github owned by swflynn.
+Don't get confused, we have now taken a copy of the Course owned by (swflynn) for ourselves and placed it in our Github.
+We then took our personal copy, and made a version on our local machine for Git.

+Now, the version owned by swflynn is going to be changing (everyone will be copying it making changes, and then adding them back).
+We want to be up-to-date with swflynn.
+The copy owned by swflynn is `upstream` i.e. it is farther behind because it is the original, and your copy is called `downstream` (because you are making changes).
+We need the upstream copy to be a `remote`, the directory we  watch, copy, and merge  with.

 Because the original repo (owned by swflynn) will be constantly changing as everyone develops and adds material we need to be sure we stay up-to-date.
+To see what repositores are remotes try `$ git remote -v`.
+This hsould show YOUR version of the course (not swflynn).
+We need to add the original upstream (owned by swflynn) to this list.
+To do this:

+`$ git remote add upstream "the url from swflynn page under copy/download"`.

+If you try the remote command again you should now see bouth your github version and the version owned by swflynn.

+Now that we have linked both your Github page and the original swflynn github page to your Git account we can start developing.
+You need  to make sure you are up-to-date, before you start changing your local version check to see if you are up-to-date with swflynn.

-To do this, before you start working on your own local copy (everytime you plan to work!) you should check to make sure you are up-to-date (fetch the online repo and merge it with your own).
+To do this, (everytime you plan to work locally) you should fetch the swflynn online repo and merge to your git).
 This is done with the following command:

-`$ git pull`
+`$ git pull upstream master`

-Now that you have an up-to-date version of the repo you are ready to make changes.
+Now that you have an up-to-date version of the repo you are ready to make changes!

-Open files, editthem, do whatever you want (Remember it is impossible to 'break' anything this is all your local version).
+Open files, edit them, do whatever you want (Remember it is impossible to 'break' anything this is all your local version).

 Once you have made some changes  to things and want to save them type the following command

 `$ git status`

-This shows you all changes that you have made from the previouslys aved version of the repo (on your local account).
+This shows you all changes that you have made from the previously saved version of the repo (on your local account).

 To save all the changes you will need to tell git.
 A simple way to do this in one step is the following